deckhouse/deckhouse/ee/modules/110-istio/docs/README.md

   * Unlike application Pods, the Ingress controller's sidecar-proxy intercepts only outgoing traffic from the controller to the services.
 The incoming traffic from the users is handled directly by the controller itself;
 * Ingress resources require refinement in the form of adding annotations:
   * `nginx.ingress.kubernetes.io/service-upstream: "true"` — the Ingress controller will use the service's ClusterIP as upstream instead of the Pod addresses.
 In this case, traffic balancing between the Pods is handled by the sidecar-proxy.
 Use this option only if your service has a ClusterIP.
-  * `nginx.ingress.kubernetes.io/upstream-vhost: "myservice.myns.svc.cluster-dns-suffix"` — the Ingress controller's sidecar-proxy makes routing decisions based on the Host header.
+  * `nginx.ingress.kubernetes.io/upstream-vhost: "myservice.myns.svc"` — the Ingress controller's sidecar-proxy makes routing decisions based on the Host header.
 If this annotation is omitted, the controller will leave a header with the site address (e.g. `Host: example.com`).
 * Resources of the Service type do not require any adaptation and continue to function properly.
 Just like before, applications have access to service addresses like `servicename`, `servicename.myns.svc`, etc;
 * DNS requests from within the Pods are transparently redirected to the sidecar-proxy for processing:
   * This way, domain names of the services in the neighboring clusters can be disassociated from their addresses.